It's become somewhat of a trend to cut out gluten, but should even non-Coeliacs be avoiding it? We asked the nutritional experts

 Whether you're suffering from wheat intolerance or not, going gluten-free can help prevent bloating - but does that mean we should be avoiding it?

 We're well accustomed to celebrities tenaciously guarding their diet secrets and claiming it’s just good genes or all about balance, but the who's who of Hollywood are such enthusiasts of the diet du jour that they just can’t help but sing its praises.

 Whether it’s Miley Cyrus thanking it for her dramatic weight loss, Kim Kardashian tweeting about it, Jessica Alba running around LA with snacks advocating it or Gwyneth Paltrow sharing recipes on Goop; they're all going gaga for gluten-free.

-For some A-listers, eliminating gluten is necessary due to intolerance but for others it’s more of an enlightened approach to food.
-Either way, if Miranda Kerr and Victoria Beckham are alleged fans we definitely want the skinny on the, well, skinny - so we enlisted nutritional expert Amelia Freer to break down the stats and facts.
+For some, eliminating gluten is necessary due to intolerance or coeliac disease but for others, it’s a simple food choice.
+We enlisted nutritional expert Amelia Freer to break down the stats and facts.

 GTG: What is gluten?

 AF: Gluten is a protein present in many grains.
 It’s actually the ‘glue’ that produces the dough-like consistency of gluten-containing grains.
 Gluten is made up of gliadin and glutenin, and it’s gliadin that causes problems for people who are either allergic, intolerant or sensitive to gluten.

 GTG: Which types of food contain gluten?